 This is a video I made.
 Most of the videos I saw for joining binding strips did not mark the angle.
 I prefer to mark the angle because when I just “eyeball” it, the seam never comes out straight for me.

 Tip 5: Nylon Thread vs Nylon Thread

 Yes, you read that correctly!
-Bob Purcell, also known as Dr. Bob, owner of Superior Threads tells you why you don't want to use nylon thread in your quilts.
+Bob Purcell, also known as Dr. Bob, owner of Superior Threads tells us why you don’t want to use nylon thread in your quilts.
 Next, he tells you why you do!
-You won't be confused when you hear his 3 minute discussion including a great machine applique tip.
+You won’t be confused once you watch his 3 minute discussion including a great machine applique tip.

 Tip 5: How to Keep Fabric From Fraying